 WeCare is an exciting new initiative designed to promote positive mental health and wellbeing for seafarers across the world.

-To succeed WeCare not only supports seafarers, we support their foundations – family, friends and loved ones.
-WeCare wellbeing courses are available to the families, friends and loved ones of seafarers through our Family Support Networks in the Philippines.
-We can also provide bespoke family sessions upon request.
-Providing mental health and welfare support to both seafarers and their loved ones builds trust and understanding between them.
-Our WeCare programme is designed to help seafarers and their families navigate some of the challenges they may experience and feel empowered.
+Both of these WeCare wellbeing courses are now available to the family, friends and loved ones of Seafarers through our Family Support Network in the Philippines.
+We are also now able to provide bespoke family sessions upon request.
+Courses aim to help seafarers and their families navigate some of the challenges that they may experience and generally feel empowered.

 - Financial Wellbeing – Exploring links between money, relationships and our mental health and wellbeing.
 This course empowers seafarers and their families to manage their mental health through applying financial coping strategies such as budgeting, saving and risk assessments.